 Whether aimed at addressing small issues or dealing with potentially relationship-breaking challenges, therapy can help you learn to value, hear, and connect to the person you’ve been with all along.

 In a non-judgmental, supportive environment, you and your partner’s individual concerns and difficulties are met with evidence-based techniques and therapies to build confidence, openness, and respect.
-I am educated and experienced in the “Gottman Method” of therapy, as well as “Prepare/Enrich.”
+We use proven techniques from “Emotion Focused Therapy”, the “Gottman Method”, as well as “Prepare/Enrich.”
 These techniques involve the learning of hands-on skills that you can use to increase engagement with your partner in ways that are purposeful, meaningful, and build connection back into your relationship.

 Couples counseling becomes an empowering process for both you and your partner.
 We’ll work together to give you tools to use for the long haul.